 The PGCE with QTS will enable you to apply for jobs at the many schools that require teachers to have qualified teacher status.

-The PGCE is a 37 week school-based course during which time you will work under the guidance of a mentor and receive weekly tutorials to review your progress and to set targets.
-There are three residentials (nine days overall) to attend and these are supplemented by a weekly programme on the University’s Virtual Learning Environment (VLE).
-You will be assigned a University tutor who will visit once per term to assess your progress and guide your development.
-You will be assessed against the Standards by both your mentor and your tutor and there are three assignments to complete.
+The PGCE is a 37-week school-based course during which time you will work under the guidance of a mentor and receive weekly tutorials to review your progress and to set targets.
+There are four residentials (nine days overall) to attend and these are supplemented by a weekly programme on the University’s Virtual Learning Environment (VLE).

-You must be employed as a teacher in a preparatory independent school and be teaching the 3 core subjects at keystage 2 and a chosen subject at keystage 3 for a minimum of 50% of a full timetable.
+You must be employed as a teacher in a preparatory independent school in England and be teaching the 3 core subjects (English, maths and science) at key stage 2 and a chosen subject at key stage 3 for a minimum of 50% of a full timetable.

 You will be expected to have the following qualifications: